-All students will take two 15 credit modules from the list of languages below and the following modules:
+All students will take two 15 credit modules from the list of languages below plus all of the following modules:

 Year 2 Guided Curriculum: Momentum

-All students will take two 15 credit modules from the list of languages and/or List A below and the following modules:
+All students will take two 15 credit modules from the list of languages or from List A below plus all of the following modules: